VA-Explorer/va_explorer/_sources/training/user_guides.md.txt

 do not have the ability to make changes to them, such as adding permissions.
 This ability may be useful in determining if users you supervise have the correct access, or facilities you supervise have the right amount of coverage through user geographic access.
-To view the list of Users, click “Users” in the top navigation bar.
-To view an individual user, click the “Show” button next to their name.
+To view the list of Users, click "Users" in the top navigation bar.
+To view an individual user, click the "Show" button next to their name.

-Next, to view VA Explorer’s supervision information click “Supervision” in the navigation bar to visit the Supervision page.
+Next, to view VA Explorer’s supervision information click "Supervision" in the navigation bar to visit the Supervision page.
 This page shows VAs collected in the system grouped by Interviewer/ Field Worker or by Facility.
 In each case, the page lists the following information to help you answer various supervision